Priesemann-Group/mrestimator/README.md

 ```

 If you run into problems during installation, they are most likely due to numpy and scipy.
-You may check their [official documentation](https://scipy.org/install.html).
+You may check the [official scipy.org documentation](https://scipy.org/install.html).

 ## Manual Installation